pjonsson/datacube-core/docs/installation/MIGRATION-1.8-to-1.9.rst

 This document describes the changes between 1.8.x and 1.9.x, with a particular focus on backwards incompatible changes and new features.

+1.9 compatible releases of `eo-datasets`_, `explorer`_ and `OWS`_ will be released at the same time as datacube-1.9.0.
-After  the release of 1.9.0, focus will shift to updating secondary ODC libraries to work with ODC-1.9.
-(Explorer and OWS in particular will require major changes.)
+After  the release of 1.9.0, focus will shift to updating secondary ODC libraries to work with ODC-1.9.  (e.g.
+`Statistician`_ and `Alchemist`_).
 We will continue to support and release 1.8.x versions after the release of 1.9.0, until the 1.9.x releases have stabilised and all secondary libraries are up to date.

 Smaller ODC installations will probably prefer to stick with the 1.8.x releases for the time being, but if you can